nhubnigeria/textpedia/README.md

 This project was Bootstrapped using CRNA.

-Textpedia Mobile App is can be be understood by considering a sample use case.
+ What Textpedia Mobile App is can be be understood by considering a sample use case.

 Imagine for a moment that you're in a meeting with an important client and several other participants are present.
 The presenter or the client mentions a word, or phrase you have only the vaguest idea about.